susumuota/kaggleenv/README.md

 Create a directory (e.g. `projectname`) and go to there.
 Or open terminal and type `git clone https://github.com/susumuota/kaggleenv.git`.

 Create a `Dockerfile` like the following.
+See details [here](https://docs.docker.com/engine/reference/builder/).

 ```Dockerfile
 FROM gcr.io/kaggle-images/python:v99